Bamblehorse/Pokemon-API/README.md

 * [Node.js and Npm](https://nodejs.org/en/download/)

 ### Installing
-Navigate to a folder on your machine where you are happy to place the project folder.
+Navigate to a folder on your machine where you are happy to place the project folder.P

 Open up your command-line interface and type:
 ```